 (Everything that follows pretty much addresses one of those points.
 And any of it can be broken down into age-appropriate language/examples for our kids.
 That, in itself, might be some of the most important action we take.)

-Better grasp what “systematic racism” is and how it’s real.
+Better grasp what “systemic racism” is and how it’s real.

 Get the ME AND WHITE SUPREMACY WORKBOOK by Layla F. Saad to really dive in.